yannh/homepage/content/posts/the-internet-sleeps-at-night.md

 night, we see fewer requests overall, but more requests needing to perform a full TCP handshake.
 This results in slower requests, on average.

-## What did we learn?
+## CDN performance

+CDN performance depends on many factors.
+The distance between a user and the closest Point Of Presence and the ability of the CDN to cache as many files as possible are the most well-known.

-CDN performance depends on many factors, including the quality of connection pooling between your CDN and your origin.
-This can significantly impact your website's performance, and the amount of traffic to your website often influences how well connection pooling performs.
+The quality of connection pooling between your CDN and your origin can also significantly impact your website's performance.
+As we have seen, the amount of traffic to your website can influence how well that connection pooling performs.

-During periods of low traffic, you may observe a noticable degradation in performance.
+During periods of low traffic, you may observe a noticeable increase in connection latency.

 ## Your mileage may vary